SynteLang/SynteLang/README.md

 |	butt1	|		value of left mouse button, 0 or 1	|
 |	butt2	|		value of centre mouse button, 0 or 1	|
 |	butt3	|		value of right mouse button, 0 or 1	|

+`.` is a special operand.
+If you have typed in something by accident for the operator simply type like so:

+	jlimistakehkj .

+and the line will be ignored, without giving an error message.

 ___
 <a name="det"></a>